lastzero/tweethog/README.md

 [license]: https://github.com/lastzero/tweethog/blob/master/LICENSE

-This tool provides an easy way to stream, filter and optionally react to tweets based on topic, language and user profile.
+This tool provides an easy way to stream, filter and optionally react (like, follow, save image, log,...) to tweets based on topic, language and user profile.
 It is similar to commercial SaaS offerings such as TweetFull, RoboLike or Twitfox.
 However...

 * TweetHog is free, fast and doesn't require setting up a server